Top 14 Non-Dairy Foods That Are High in Calcium

 Calcium is essential for supporting various biological processes and maintaining strong bones and teeth.
 Calcium was traditionally associated with dairy products.
-However, numerous non-dairy alternatives are equally rich in this essential nutrient.
+However, numerous non-dairy foods also provide significant amounts of calcium and can contribute meaningfully to dietary intake.
 It is beneficial to obtain vitamins and minerals from natural sources through food and drink.
-These non-dairy foods high in calcium provide nutritious substitutes that can help meet daily calcium needs.
+These non-dairy foods, high in calcium, provide nutritious substitutes that can help meet daily calcium needs.

 This article will discuss the top 14 non-dairy foods that are rich in calcium.
 These calcium-rich non-dairy foods can help maintain an optimal calcium level without relying solely on dairy products.